sfragkoul/sfragkoul.github.io/pages/CV.md

 ### SCHOLARSHIPS AND AWARDS
 <p style="margin-bottom:15px"></p>

 - Invited attendee position to participate in [BioHackathon](https://biohackathon-europe.org/) as project lead in Barcelona, Spain for the period 31/10/2023-01/11/2023.
-All travel expenses and accomondation covered by [ELIXIR](https://elixir-europe.org/).
+All travel expenses and accommodation covered by [ELIXIR](https://elixir-europe.org/).

 ### LANGUAGES
 <p style="margin-bottom:15px"></p>